 An Art Deco oceanfront paradise.

-The Art Deco architecture, glittering nightlife, international vibe, and arresting ocean views of South Beach are most commonly what come to mind when visitors picture Miami, and in many ways the area delivers on its reputation.
+The Art Deco architecture, glittering nightlife, international vibe, and arresting ocean views of South Beach are most commonly what comes to mind when visitors picture Miami, and in many ways, the area delivers on its reputation.
 After all, this dynamic neighborhood boasts many of the city’s iconic restaurants and clubs, all within a stone’s throw of the world’s most famous beach.
 But look closer and you’ll find a diverse community of locals drawn together by their love of the water and Miami Beach’s unique culture.

 Originally an avocado farm, southern Miami Beach began its transformation into resort capital in 1915 and is now one of the busiest tourist destinations in the world.
 You can recognize it right away by its distinctive architecture, diverse international population, and colorful culture.